 Another helpful way I found for choosing between what goes and what stays is to create a moodboard filled with images of what you want your style to be inspired from – street style pics, different cities, colour palettes.
 Everything that doesn’t work with your new scheme, toss it.
 It’s hard but I promise it’s worth it.

-(UPDATE: It’s now been a year since writing this post and I’ve turned the coat into a rug.
+(UPDATE: It’s now been a year since writing this post and I’ve turned the coat into a rug and shoes.
 See?
 I didn’t get rid of it.
 I just transformed it.)